apiel/async-cache/packages/vue-async-cache/README.md

   }

   async mounted() {
-    this.cacheWatch.load();
+    this.cacheWatch.call();
   }
 }
 ```

-`load` is the function to call to run the function you want to cache.
+`call` does the same as `asyncCache.call` but you don't need to provide anymore the parameters.

+`cache` does the same as `asyncCache.cache` but you don't need to provide anymore the parameters.

+`update` does the same as `asyncCache.update` but you need to provide only the first parameter.

-`response` is the response received after the function has been called.
+`getResponse` retrieve the response received after the function has been called.

-`error` is the error received if the function called failed.
+`getError` retrieve the error received if the function called failed.

 ## Use with isomor